yrashk/planstate-challenge/README.md

 to every `PlanState`, log it there and call the original callback for the `PlanState`, without too much of performance overhead.

+Effectively, in this exercise we want to provide the PlanState an additional context.
+Howver, since we cannot change Postges' data structures or its internal API, we need to implement a form of augmentation.
+The effect is we want is for each `PlanState` execution to run as if it was executed with the signature of `planstate->ExecProcNodeReal(PlanState *, additional_context)` instead of `planstate->ExecProcNodeReal(PlanState *)`.

 ## Questions?

 If anything is unclear, or you spotted an issue with the project itself, please